danielparthier/Vogt-et-al-2024/README.md

 <!-- ![](https://github.com/danielparthier/Vogt-et-al-2024/blob/master/Output/AnimatedSpectra.gif) -->

-The provided data points reduce the variance in possible spectra.
+The provided data points reduce the variance of the possible spectra.
-However, information in the $\beta$-band is still very limited leading to a higher uncertainty in the estimates with a wavelength lower than 381 nm (see fluctuation in $\beta$-peak).
+However, information in the $\beta$-band region is still very limited leading to a higher uncertainty in the estimates for any wavelength shorter than 381 nm (see fluctuation in $\beta$-peak).
 The estimates for the region, however, are informed by the relationship of the $\beta$- and
 $\alpha$-peak as